felnou77/scraping-projects/Dynamic/FifoPlus_Scraper/README.md

 ## 🚧 Geolocation Pop-up Challenge

-One of the main obstacles in scraping *fifoplus.com* was the **geolocation pop-up** that appears when a user accesses the site for the first time, requiring them to manually select a city (e.g., Riyadh).
+One of the main obstacles in scraping *fifoplus* was the **geolocation pop-up** that appears when a user accesses the site for the first time, requiring them to manually select a city (e.g., Riyadh).
 This pop-up blocks all navigation and interaction until a location is chosen.

 ### ✅ The Workaround